 Although Nuremberg is a large city, the historic centre is compact and easily walkable.
 Nuremberg Castle, Albrecht Durer’s House, the German History Museum and Central Station are all within a 10-minute walk of Hauptmarkt, the main square.

 The one place of interest that is further out is the Nazi Party Rally Grounds.
-A place well worth visiting for its historical importance.
+A destination that is well worth visiting for its historical importance.
 But even this location is only 20 minutes away from the centre by public transport.

 Location of Nuremberg Christmas Market